carpentries/instructor-training/_episodes/01-welcome.md

 {: .discussion}

-Now that we have a better idea of everyone's prior knowledge and familiarity with some of the key Carpentry teaching practices, we're ready to begin our training.
-Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching Carpentry workshops specifically.
+Now that we have a better idea of everyone's prior knowledge and familiarity with some of the key Carpentries teaching practices, we're ready to begin our training.
+Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching Carpentries workshops specifically.